cahyaong/ai.odin/.ai-context/SNIPPET_MachineLearning.md

 ## Overview

 This document contains comprehensive code implementation snippets for the machine learning systems within our Entity Component System (ECS) framework.
 Each section provides component definitions and system implementations in C# for creating intelligent, evolving agents through genetic algorithms, neuroevolution, and reinforcement learning.

-These snippets work together to create emergent AI behaviors through sophisticated learning system interactions.
+**Note:** Currently, basic genetic traits concepts and experience collection framework exist.
+All code examples follow the existing ECS architecture patterns and will integrate with current `VitalityComponent` and `TraitComponent` implementations.

 ## Machine Learning Architecture Overview